nicolasjhampton/python_tutorial_game_project/blog/step6.md

 ### 1. Testing that the data showed up

-I found myself being a little stumped as to what would be a testable sign that the server had received our data, so I went back to the tests for Kenneth's tacocat project.
-My eventual strategy wasn't in the user's tests, though.
+I found myself a little stumped as to what could be a testable sign that the server had received our data, so I went back to the tests for Kenneth's tacocat project.
+I didn't find my eventual strategy in the user tests, however.
 It was in the tests for the tacos...

 ```python